Toolkit

 Measurement & Validation

 Record indicator scores or notes at regular intervals and compare trends.
-Optional: Map changes in these indicators against any performance or impact metrics you track.
+Map changes in these indicators against any performance or impact metrics you track.

 Want help running a net positive sprint?